-Then it is worth looking at our new acquisitions.
-Every year we add new books to our collection to keep our library exciting for readers of all ages and interests.
+Then it’s worth taking a look at our new acquisitions.
+Every year we add new books to our collection to keep our library exciting for readers of all ages and with a wide range of interests.

 We are committed to ensuring that our pupils read as much as possible.
-We do this best by stimulating their interest and arousing their curiosity, and by acquiring new books on a regular basis.
+We do this best by stimulating their interest and curiosity and regularly acquiring new books.

-Author readings are an integral part of our programme, as it is always an impressive experience to be able to meet your favourite authors in person and ask questions.
-Every school year we organise five to ten readings, and work together with the association “Duits- Nederlands Genootschap” and the “Deutsche Bibliothek Den Haag”.
-Readings for all age groups, from kindergarten children to adults, are on the programme.
-The events are open not only to all members of our school community, but to anyone who is interested.
+Author readings are an integral part of our programme because it is always an impressive experience to be able to meet an author in person and ask questions.
+There are a variety of readings on the programme for all ages, from kindergarten children to adults.
+The events are open not only to all members of our school community, but to all interested parties.
 On these occasions, our school becomes a cultural meeting place for the German-speaking community in the city, other expats and interested people from the Netherlands.

-DISDH is an important pillar of German cultural life in The Hague and a central meeting place for German-speaking expats living here.
-It also specifically targets the local population in order to convey and exemplify German language and culture locally.
-In this sense, the DISDH library is also committed and maintains numerous connections with various cooperation partners.
-For cultural events, we work together with the “Duits Nederlands Genootschap” association and with the German Library in The Hague.
+The DISDH is an important pillar of German cultural life in The Hague and a central meeting place for German-speaking expats living here.
+It also specifically targets the local population to teach and exemplify the German language and culture on site.
+In this sense, the DISDH library is also committed and maintains numerous connections with various collaboration partners.
+We collaborate with the Dutch Literature Society and the German Literature House in The Hague for cultural events.
 In order to provide the best possible support for the Spanish-speaking pupils at the school, DISDH receives support by the Instituto Cervantes in Utrecht.
 The Spanish Cultural Institute regularly provides the school library with new Spanish-language books, so that the pupils concerned have the opportunity to strengthen and deepen their knowledge of their mother tongue.

-In our canteen we offer our pupils and kindergarten children a healthy, warm and diverse lunch every day.
-In addition, salads, sandwiches, wraps and fruit are served.
-It is a special concern of ours to provide our pupils with high-quality meals.
-The friendly, modern facilities also provide an open, pleasant atmosphere.
+We offer our pupils and kindergarten children a healthy, warm and varied lunch every day in our canteen.
+Salads, sandwiches, wraps and fruit are also served.
+It is of particular concern to us to provide our pupils with high-quality meals.
+The friendly, modernly furnished rooms also provide an open, pleasant atmosphere.
 The older pupils can also enjoy a snack during breaks and free periods.

-Our canteen complies with the guidelines and regulations of the Dutch Nutrition Centre (Voedingscentrum).
-You can find more information about this here:
+Our canteen complies with the guidelines and regulations of the Dutch Centre for Nutrition (Voedingscentrum).
+You can find more information on this topic here: